Step 1: Establish Eligibility for Hazlewood or GI Bill® Benefits

 - Gather all supporting documentation and complete an online Certification Request.

-- You will be able to upload all of your documentation directly into our secure document management system at the end of your certification request.
+- You will be able to upload all your documentation directly into our secure document management system at the end of your certification request.

-- A certification request is required every semester for GI Bill® recipients, immediately after you have registered for classes.
+- A certification request is required every semester for benefits processing.

-- Returning students (this does not include new/transfer students) should submit their certification requests by the priority submission deadlines to guarantee processing before tuition is due.
+- Students must submit their certification requests by the priority submission deadlines to guarantee processing before tuition is due.

 Step 6: Monitor Your Bill